• Skip to main content

 There are so many good ways to store your breastmilk!
 It doesn’t have to be mass chaos.
 In fact, you will be able to keep better track of your milk when you have it organized and visible to see.

-We definitely don’t recommend you tossing your milk willy-nilly into your freezer.
+We definitely don’t recommend you toss your milk willy-nilly into your freezer.
 Find a solution that works for you and discover how much more space you will have in your freezer.

-One pro tip is NOT store your milk in the freezer door.
-This makes is hard for them to lay and freeze flat.
+One pro tip is NOT to store your milk in the freezer door.
+This makes it hard for them to lay and freeze flat.

 Storage Bins